About Big Shoulders Coffee

 He returned to the Midwest and became one of Chicago’s most accomplished culinary professionals.
 He began as a Sous Chef at Gordon in 1990, and then later became Chef-de-Cuisine at Spiaggia, widely considered one America’s premier Italian restaurants.
 In 2000, he began a long relationship with P.F.
 Chang’s as a partner and regional chef where he became a student of Asian culinary traditions.
 When Tim and his wife Patricia had a daughter, he stepped away from operations and taught at Washburne Culinary Institute.

 Throughout his career, his love for coffee continued to grow until he found himself roasting coffee in his garage.
 At first, it was just for personal enjoyment.
-Then it expanded into gifts for family and friends, then for his block, his neighborhood, and now his city as the Big Shoulders Coffee of today.
+Then it expanded into gifts for family and friends, then for his block, his neighborhood, and now his city, the City of Big Shoulders.